AdamJackman/Finagle-Postgres-Slick-3.1-Seed/db/seed-db-manager/README.md

         if not: `createuser postgres`, and `ALTER USER postgres WITH SUPERUSER`

-    - database: this names the db to what you want seed-db is a placeholder from my use.
+    - database: this names the db to what you want seed_db is a placeholder from my use.

-    - If you changed the username/pass/database then also change application.conf to reflect that
+    - If you changed the username/pass/database then also change application.conf in the scala resource file to reflect that

 * install relevant gems with: `bundle install`
 * Create the Database with: `rake db:setup`
+* Load the schema with: `rake db:schema:load`

 Now you are done.
 Confirm working by connecting `psql <dbname>` and checking the users table exists.